rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

        |   **SessionNotOnOrAfter**
        |   **NotOnOrAfter**

-Setting Values with Attribute Mapping
+Setting values with Attribute Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of ways to set values either explicitly or by using
+You can set values either explicitly or by using |amp| language features such
-|amp| language features such as *substitions* or XPath.
+as substitions or XPath.

-The example syntax below uses in-line substitutions in the **local** rule to
+The following example syntax uses in-line substitutions in the local rule to
-concisely retrieve values and simplify our policy.
-There are multiple
+concisely retrieve values and simplify the policy.
+There are additional ways to
-additional ways to accomplish the same (or more complex) scenarios.  |ampref|
+accomplish the same (or more complex) scenarios.  |ampref|

 .. list-table::
    :header-rows: 1